mrcoulter45/technology-examples/Blender/README.md

 - show all hidden vertices: `alt + h`
 - get vertices and affected vertices to stick to mesh underneath while proportional editing: `enable snap on top` then `Snapping > face > Project Individual Elements`
 - extrude: `select > 1 vertex then e`
+  - extrusion can be cancelled with `right click` then `g,s,r` can be used to grab, scale(face inset), and rotate respectively
 - extrude selected to where cursor is: `ctrl + right click`
 - make overlay hug underlying structure better: `solidifier modifier > Crease > Inner > 1`
 - loop cut: `ctrl + r > scroll wheel for number of cuts > right click to cancel spatial movement` - creates evenly spaced vertex sets along the body of an object.
 Works well with proportional editing.
 - create face on selected vertices: `select vertices > f`
 - to subtract shapes from another shape:
+  1. make duplicate of object before applying boolean modifier
   1. add shape that will act as the subtractor
+  1. position/scale the subtractor
   1. select shape to keep
   1. modifer properties (wrench)
   1. add modifer